celo-org/celo-monorepo/packages/web/src/experience/eventkit/content/circles/overview.md

 * Build relationships with local organizations and communities that could benefit from Celo
 * Organize local or virtual community events that are tied to one of Celo’s 4 community tenets: Designing for all, Innovating on Money, Striving for Beauty, Embodying Humility
 * Activate their own ideas for spreading the word about Celo
-* Be active on [Discord](https://chat.celo.org) - welcome new members, answer/field questions, help create online environment reflective of community values
+* Be active on [Discord](https://chat.celo.org) - Welcome new members, answer/field questions, help create online environment reflective of community values

 ### Branding